 Let the branches fall to the ground, and always keep an eye on the surrounding area.
 Cherry pickers will move very slowly, so the chances of you losing control are very low if you’re paying attention.
 Continually remove branches with the small chainsaw as you move up the tree.

 Once you’ve removed as many branches as you can with the chainsaw, go back to level ground and swap it out for the pole pruner.
 This item will give you a higher reach at the top of the tree and is great for removing those pesky smaller branches.
 The fewer branches you have on the tree, the less impact it will have once it hits the deck.

 After you’ve stripped the tree of branches, you’ll need to cut the trunk so the whole thing falls down.
-If you’re operating in a space that is restricted, you can cut the tree in smaller parts, starting up the top with the large chainsaw.
-Slowly move down the tree and continue to cute areas off the trunk until you reach the base.
+If you’re operating in a space that is restricted, you can cut the tree into smaller parts, starting up the top with the large chainsaw.
+Slowly move down the tree and continue to cut areas off the trunk until you reach the base.

 Step five - Use a log splitter.

 For the larger parts of the trunk that you’ve cut down, you’ll need to use a log splitter.
 Log splitters make these large chunks easier to deal with by breaking them in half.
 First, use the lift mechanism to load the square pieces of the trunk into the log splitter.
 Position the logs under the hydraulic blade and pay attention as they easily split apart.

 You can repeat this process until the wood you’re left with is a manageable size.
 This powerful machine needs to be operated by someone with confidence and experience - your log splitter supplier will give you reliable advice on how to use this.
 Subscribe to iseekplant’s Constructionsht blog today and keep up to date with the latest industry, project and DIY information!